modedevteam/mode/README.md

 We created Mode because we love building, just like you.
 Our journey is just beginning – we're continuously improving and have an exciting roadmap ahead: smart autocompletion, automating routine tasks, collaborating across files, and supporting even more language models and providers.

 Have questions?
 Reach out (hi@getmode.dev) or drop by our [Discord](https://discord.gg/FRDxms57pG).
-You can also submit feature requests, report bugs, and share your ideas here.
+For more information on how to use Mode, read our [user manual](https://github.com/modedevteam/mode/blob/main/docs/usermanual.md#welcome-to-mode).
+Submit feature requests, report bugs, and share your ideas [here](https://github.com/modedevteam/mode/issues).
 Give Mode a try, and let's build something amazing together!